 Energy Delivery Model (EDM) is another platform managed by IESR to achieve the objectives of Sustainable Energy Access Program.
 EDM combines the vision of providing energy access with socio-economic assessment and full community participation; the solution suggested must be a communal agreement, thus it can truly answer energy challenges in said community and can provide more added value to the community.

-To encourage active public involvement and contribution from various sectors on energy issues, IESR also organizes regular Discussion Series “Pojok Energi (“Energy Corner).
+To encourage active public involvement and contribution from various sectors on energy issues, IESR organizes regular Discussion Series “Pojok Energi (“Energy Corner).
 “Pojok Energi” takes diverse themes and perspectives on energy to discuss and are held every two months in Jakarta and at selected universities in Indonesia.
+IESR also publishes Series 10P (10 Pertanyaan/10 Questions), designed to disseminate information on various energy issues to public.
+The series follows FAQ format, of which an issue is dissected in 10 clarifying questions.